-However the most powerful information provided by real-time protein maps is the understanding of the variability of the quality of the grain across the paddock.
-Most farmers believe that there is little variation in protein across the paddock.
-When the farmer sees Protein Paddock Maps they are amazed.
+However the most powerful information provided by real-time protein maps is the understanding of the variability of the quality of the grain across the field.
+Most farmers believe that there is little variation in protein across their fields.
+When the farmer sees Protein maps of their fields, they are amazed.
 Using the protein and yield data to generate a Nitrogen Removal Map then shows the farmer how the protein/yield balance can be optimised to increase profitability.

-Figure 7 shows the Protein, Yield and Nitrogen Removal Maps for a 439 ha wheat paddock from Beefwood, Croppa Creek, New South Wales.
+Figure 7 shows the Protein, Yield and Nitrogen Removal Maps for a 439 ha wheat field from Beefwood, Croppa Creek, New South Wales.
 Glen Coughran, Farm Manager for Beefwood, runs 4 Claas Lexion combines of which 2 combines have the CropScan 3000H installed.
 The yield map shows three zone that can be examined, ie, top, middle and bottom.